WasmEdge/docs/docs/build-and-run/aot.md

 2. `-h|--help`: Show the help messages.
 Will ignore other arguments below.
 3. (Optional) `--dump`: Dump the LLVM IR to `wasm.ll` and `wasm-opt.ll`.
 4. (Optional) `--interruptible`: Generate the binary which supports interruptible execution.
-    * By default, the AOT-compiled WASM not supports [interruptions in asynchronous executions](../sdk/c/ref.md#async).
+    * By default, the AOT-compiled WASM not supports [interruptions in asynchronous executions].
 5. (Optional) Statistics informations:
     * By default, the AOT-compiled WASM not supports all statistics even if the options are turned on when running the `wasmedge` tool.
     * Use `--enable-time-measuring` to generate code for enabling the statistics of time measuring in execution.